pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-Salary for those position is actually higher from average
+Fun fact: salary for those position is actually higher from average.

 {% highlight python %}